Check Out Some More Uses of a Reverse Image Search Using TinEye [Chrome]

 I am a Star Wars and Star Trek fanboy.
 The right-click TinyEye Chrome extension gives me a quick way to browse through hundreds of photos via the source pages I discover through a reverse image search.

-For The Right Attribution or Free Use
+For the Right Attribution or Free Use

 This comes from a requirement we assiduously follow as writers.
 Image reuse comes with accountability and personal integrity.
 TinEye helps me find multiple sources – and hopefully the original source – for confirming permissions of use in an article or blog post.
 TinEye has indexed millions of images from photo stock sites like iStockPhoto, Photoshelter, and Wikimedia Commons among others.
 There are nearly half-a-billion images in their index.

-Finding Originals behind Cropped Images
+Finding Originals Behind Cropped Images

 This is a no-brainer.
 There’s a great image which is cropped.
 You can get to the full-blown un-cropped image using a TinEye search.

 Though it is not a direct part of the extension, you can also use the TinEye Reverse Image Search and its lab tools for multicolor search and color extraction from an image.
-Is there a specific reverse image search you are looking for?
-Try out the TinEye Chrome extension and tell us if it’s a hit.